kendryte/kendryte-doc-freertos-programming-guide/en/SPI.md

 #### Description

-Write the SPI device first and then read it.
+Write the SPI device first and then read it (write-before-read).

 **Note:** Only standard frame formats are supported.